FraternityInfoSec/Blackpearl-framework/README.md

 Now Clear session and open new terminal and just type pearl and enter.

+# IMPORTANT COMMANDS

+Type below commands in Blackpearl-framework console :

+update : For any new updations

+help   : For any help of using framework

+exit   : To exit from console

 # FEATURES

 YOU CAN USE THIS FOR :